Death of Jill Phipps: Fatal accident

-Aftermath
+Funeral

+Paul Oestreicher, Canon Residentiary and Director of the International Centre for Reconciliation at Coventry Cathedral, offered the Cathedral as the venue for Jill's funeral to the Phipps family, as it was felt that her local parish church in Hillfields would not be able to accommodate the number of people expected to attend.
+Her funeral was held at the Cathedral on 14 February 1995.
+The service was attended by large numbers of mourners, including the actress Brigitte Bardot and politician and former cabinet minister Alan Clark, and drew international attention.

+Legacy

-For many years, animal rights protests were held around the anniversary date of Phipps' death, and many have claimed Phipps was a martyr to the cause.
+For many years, animal rights protests were held around the anniversary date of Phipps' death.
+Many have claimed Phipps was a martyr to the cause.
 Though Phipps had been quoted as saying "Yes, I think people could be hurt ...
 We are so determined to stop this trade, we will go that far," her father said "Jill was no martyr to the cause.
 She had a young son to live for.
 She did not want to die."
+Her friend and fellow activist John Curtin has reflected that “there were big headlines that Jill lay down in front of the lorries and gave her life as a martyr, but that didn’t happen.
+She was protesting.
+She was demonstrating.
+She didn’t plan what happened.
+It was a complete tragedy".

-Jill's Film, with footage of Phipps, the Coventry protests, the funeral, and interviews with Phipps' family was produced, and shown for the first time at the Jill's Day 2007 event in Coventry.
+Jill's Film, with footage of the Coventry protests, of Phipps, her funeral, and interviews with Phipps' family was produced by Curtin.
+It was shown for the first time at the Jill's Day 2007 event in Coventry.
+The Birmingham poet Benjamin Zephaniah wrote a poem about Phipps, which was read for the first time during a march to commemorate the 10th anniversary of her death.

+A memorial plaque has been placed at the exact spot where she died.